Bike Maintenance and Care Tips

 Riding Habits

-• Shift gears smoothly and avoid cross-chaining.
+• Shift gears smoothly and avoid cross-chaining — your chain and derailleurs will last longer.

 Professional Tune-ups